Il mio canto libero (song)

 "Il mio canto libero" (My Free Song) is a song written by Italian singer-songwriter Lucio Battisti and lyricist Mogol.
 The song was recorded by Battisti for the album of the same title, and released as a single in November 1972 for Mogol's recording label Numero Uno.
-The song was a commercial success in Italy, topping the Musica e dischi singles chart in 1973 and becoming the third best-selling single of the year.
+The song was a commercial success in Italy, topping the Musica e dischi singles chart for nine consecutive weeks in 1973 and becoming the third best-selling single of the year.
 During the following years, it was covered by several artists, and it became a classic of Italian popular music.
-It was certified platinum by the Federation of the Italian Music Industry in 2021, for domestic equivalent sales exceeding 70,000 units since 2009.
+It was certified double platinum by the Federation of the Italian Music Industry in 2024, for domestic equivalent sales exceeding 200,000 units since 2009.

 The front cover of the single is a photograph by Cesare Monti, showing an eye with a white background.

 Background and composition

 "Il mio canto libero" was written by Mogol and Battisti, and it was produced by Battisti himself.
 As revealed by Mogol after Battisti's death, it was initially proposed to Mina, who refused to record the song, because she felt it was not strong enough to become a hit.

 The song deals with individual freedom, describing the feelings of a young couple which faces with hope the difficult moment when they have to start living as adults, while feeling a shared sense of alienation within a society they consider hypocritical.
 During an interview released in 2009 to the Italian newspaper Corriere della Sera, Mogol explained that "The Italian society in that years was very conformist.
 And [in the song] there's a couple which rises up against conventions, claiming a right to individual liberty, a right to love."
 As revealed by Mogol himself, the song was inspired by Mogol's relationship with a young woman after the end of his marriage, and by his feeling that "at that time, the orthodox disapproved that kind of things."

 An English-language version of the song, titled "A Song to Feel Alive", with lyrics adapted by Peter Powell, was also recorded by Battisti and included in his album Images, released in 1977.
 Battisti also recorded the song in Spanish, under the title "Mi libre canción", in French, releasing it as a single in 1973 titled "Ma chanson de liberté", and in German, with lyrics penned by Udo Lindenberg, under the title "Unser freies Lied".